mikerabat/mrmath/trunk/readme.txt

 // ###################################################################
 changelog:

+Date: Donnerstag 6.2.2014
+The prefetch instructions raised an external exception in Pentium 4 processors.
+I removed (commented them out) them since the performance gain was marginal anyway.

 Date: Donnerstag 09.
 Jänner 2014 17:06
 Fix: The implementation of the SVD in the matrix class didn't work for the case width > height.